Andrew Daddo: Actor and presenter

 Daddo was the host of the television series The One which premiered on the Seven Network in July 2008.
-During the 2008 Beijing Olympics, Daddo hosted an Olympics-oriented morning talk show, Yum Cha.

-Andrew was appointed as presenter of ABC Radio Sydney's evening program in February 2008.
-In May 2009, Daddo resigned from the ABC to co-host This Afternoon on the Nine Network which was axed after two and a half weeks on air due to poor ratings.
+During the 2008 Beijing Olympics, he hosted an Olympics-oriented morning talk show, Yum Cha.
+In February of that year, Daddo was appointed presenter of ABC Radio Sydney's evening program.
+In May 2009, he resigned from the ABC to co-host live news-style series This Afternoon on the Nine Network, which was axed after two and a half weeks on air, due to poor ratings.
+He also hosted the Ozspell Australian Spelling Championships.

+Daddo's radio hosting duties have also included the summer afternoons program on Sydney's 2UE, Bay 13 Radio Show (3RRR), 3AW Melbourne, the Sunday Morning Fishing Show on 2SM Super Radionetwork, ABC Radio Canberra and Mamamia’s This Glorious Mess podcast.

-In 2009, Daddo was the narrator of the first series of The Apprentice Australia and has been the narrator of RBT: Random Breath Testing since 2010.
+Daddo was the narrator of the first season of reality series The Apprentice Australia in 2009 and has been the narrator of RBT: Random Breath Testing since 2010.

-In 2015, Daddo was a contestant on the TV show: I'm a Celebrity...Get Me Out of Here!.

-In 2016 he hosted The New Golf Show.
+In 2015, Daddo was a contestant on the reality competition show: I'm a Celebrity...Get Me Out of Here!.
+He was the fifth contestant to be evicted.
+In 2016 he hosted The New Golf Show, a golf television broadcast on Fox Sports.
+He has also hosted Channel 9’s Subaru's Great Australian Detour for several seasons, where he explores terrain across the country in a Subaru Forester SUV.

+In 2022, Daddo collaborated with Nova to launch the podcast series So You Want to Make a TV Show with brother Cameron Daddo, which detailed the creative process behind making scripted television.

+Daddo also works as an MC.
+He has presented the International Advertising Festival in Cannes several times, Ian Thorpe's Foundation launch, the John Eales Medal, The Lions v Wallabies series and The Tri Nations.